HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 Mode 0 and 3 do not have room for the nullify condition field.

+For the EXTR, DEP, DSR and SHLA instruction, there could be options to identify the left most bit as 0 or 1, the right most bit as 0 or 1, odd, even, and so on.
+This would be a good choice for using the EXTR instruction as shift operation to to test the outgoing bit.

-2.)
-The procerrs state needs to have a bit  "N".
+The processor state needs to have a bit  "N".
+The N bit is set when the nullification is evaluated to true.
+An instruction checks the N bit before committing its results.

 ```
        0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
       :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-      :M :X :C :0 :CB:N : 0               :0 :D :P :E : PSW.[seg]                                     :  PSW-0
+      :M :X :C :N :V :CB: reserved     :R :Z :D :P :E : PSW.[seg]                                     :  PSW-0
       :-----------------------------------------------------------------------------------------------:
       : PSW.[ofs]                                                                               : 0   :  PSW-1
       :-----------------------------------------------------------------------------------------------:
 ```

-The N bit is set when the nullification is evaluated to true.
-An instruction checks the N bit before committing its results.

-3.)
-Candidates for a nullification condition field.

-All computational instructions with the aforementioned operand field are candidates for the nullification option.
-In addition, the EXTR, DEP, DSR, SHLA and CMP have room for the nullification field.

-4.)
-Removal of the CMR instrcution.

-The CMR instruction could easily be replaced by a CMP instruction that conditionally nullifies the follon on instruction.
+The CMR instruction could easily be replaced by a CMP instruction that conditionally nullifies the follow-on instruction.

 ```
    Example: